-By 10 am on 30th November – all candidates for promotion (whether put forward by the Department or self-applicants) should submit Appendix C with section 2 of the form completed and signed, Appendix E to Rebecca Stiffell.
+By 12pm on 27th November – all candidates for promotion (whether put forward by the Department or self-applicants) should submit an application form to Rebecca Stiffell.

-By 7th December 2017 – department to submit paperwork (Departmental Form, Head of Department's and DUGS Citation) to the Faculty of Natural Sciences.
+By 1st December 2017 – department to submit paperwork to the Faculty of Natural Sciences.